FonaTech/Project_Chronos/README.md

 ## The Chronos Approach: IO as a First-Class Citizen

-Project Chronos is the first MoE architecture where **storage-tier awareness is baked in from the model design level, not added as a runtime patch**.
+Project Chronos is a MoE architecture where **storage-tier awareness is baked in from the model design level, not added as a runtime patch**.

 ### Core Principle: Move All IO to Prefill